Durham Community Land Trustees — 11.55 kilowatts, October 2015

 Durham Community Land Trustees is a nonprofit that builds strong communities by developing, managing and advocating for permanently affordable housing that offers Durham residents with low and moderate incomes a stable foundation for achieving economic security.

 We installed an 11.55-kilowatt solar power system on the DCLT quadruplex of apartments at 811 Carroll Street in Durham.
-The system was installed by Yes Solar Solutions, the Cary company that installed solar on 33 Durham roofs during NC WARN’s 2014 Solarize Durham campaign.
+The system was installed by Yes Solar Solutions, one of the 3 companies that helped NC WARN install solar on 200 roofs during the Solarize programs.

 NC WARN provided $20,000 toward the installation cost from the Sharing Solar fund.
 Volunteers from RePowering Durham — a project anchored by NC WARN — raised the remaining $22,851 from solar fans across the state who believe everyone in North Carolina should have access to clean, affordable power.